-The Australian media is among the most aggressive in the world, with the landscape constantly changing.
+The Australasian media is among the most aggressive in the world, with the landscape constantly changing.
 There is more market noise, the news cycle is 24/7 and the rise of social media has led to more crowd-checking and less fact-checking.
 Your ability to stand out, get your message across and manage your reputation is more challenging than ever before.

 The Media Masterclass is the session which covers all bases – delivering messages with skill and precision, conquering those nerves and presenting with confidence and polish.